-West Central Child Care Connection is able to reimburse a portion of your cost for accreditation or credential through funding from the Illinois Department of Human Services.
+West Central Child Care Connection may be able to reimburse a portion of your cost for accreditation or credential through funding from the Illinois Department of Human Services.
 Our agency staff is available to assist you in obtaining accreditation.
-Listed below are a few of the ExceleRate approved Accreditation options available to you- please contact Barb at firstname.lastname@example.org if you have any questions.
+Listed below are a few of the ExceleRate approved Accreditation options available to you- please contact Deana by calling our office 217-222-2550 or email at email@example.com if you have any questions.

 NAEYC – National Association for the Education of Young Children